project-hadron/discovery-capability/docs/source/quick_start/use_case_one.rst

   requirements.
 * Save the trained model for prediction retrieval in our AutoML capability.
 * Make Predictions using our model and the testing data set
+* Created a capability pipeline of our preprocessing and model predict.

 The next step will be to run the re-usable project Hadron pipeline with representative synthetic data.